Budget-Friendly Hacks For a Green Home

 Fixtures?
 Swap your old ones out for some eco-friendly types.
 For starters, change out your bulbs with CFLs or LEDs.
 It’s a little pricey, but it will pay off within a few months.

-You’ve begun on your green journey, and now you’ve been segregating your trash into biodegradable, non-biodegradable, and toxic waste (as you should).
+You’ve begun on your green journey, and now you’ve been segregating your trash into biodegradable, non-biodegradable, having flowers on your room, and toxic waste (as you should).
 What’s next?

 Take it up another level and do compost!